Can CBD Help With Social Anxiety?

 Basically, the attributes of social anxiety!

-This thorough study showed that anandamide in the Amygdala (from above!!) address all three attributes:
+This thorough study showed that anandamide in the Amygdala (from the anxiety circuit above!!) address all three attributes:

 Our findings show that augmenting amygdala anandamide enables extinction-driven reductions in fear in mouse and may promote stress-coping in humans.